Project Overview

 Indigenous communities of the Chaco and the BAAPA are strengthening the sustainable management of their lands through the FOLUR Paraguay project.
 These actions are fundamental to ensuring biodiversity conservation, food security, and resilience.
 Photo credit: Ricardo Ulke/FOLUR Paraguay

-Approximately 40 percent of the project's direct beneficiaries will be women.
+About 40% of the project’s direct beneficiaries are women.

 [Page updated June 2026]